cazacov/CarND-Advanced-Lane-Lines/project_writeup.md

 ## 10. Possible improvements ##

+The optional challenge video is more challenging and here I currently get 78 outlier frames from 485 (success rate 84%).

 ### Search for lanes on a "flat" image ###
 I think the most will bring applying gradient detection to the bird-eye image instead of applying it before warping as required in this project.
-That will allow more smart filtering based on gradient direction.
-Current filtering based only on direction without considering pixel position is not so efficient.
+That will allow smarter filtering based on gradient direction.
+Current filtering based only on direction without considering pixel position is not so efficient because it has to accept gradients also were they make no sense only because the same direction is allowed in other parts of the image..

-Also using warped images will provide aproximatelly the same line width in all parts of the image, which will allow better choosing Sobel kernel size.

 <img src='./img/gradient_filtering.jpg'/>

+Also using warped images will provide approximately the same line width in all parts of the image, which will allow better choosing Sobel kernel size.

 ### Preventing false positives ###